awsdocs/aws-doc-sdk-examples/javav2/example_code/lambda/Readme.md

 Before running the  AWS Lambda JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define an function name used for various tests.
 If you do not define all values, the JUnit tests fail.

-Define these values to successfully run the JUnit tests:
+Define the following values to successfully run the JUnit tests:

 - **functionNameSc** - The name of a new function name used for the LambdaScenario test (for example, myLambdaSc).
 - **functionName** – The name of a new function name (for example, myLambda).
-- **bucketName** -  The Amazon Simple Storage Service (Amazon S3) bucket name that contains the ZIP or JAR used to update the Lambda function's code.
+- **bucketName** - The Amazon Simple Storage Service (Amazon S3) bucket name that contains the .zip or .jar file used to update the Lambda function's code.
-- **key** -  The Amazon S3 key name that represents the ZIP or JAR file (for example, LambdaHello-1.0-SNAPSHOT.jar).
+- **key** - The Amazon S3 key name that represents the .zip or .jar file (for example, LambdaHello-1.0-SNAPSHOT.jar).
-- **filePath** - the path to the ZIP or JAR where the code is located.
+- **filePath** - The path to the .zip or .jar file where the code is located.
 - **role** - The role ARN that has Lambda permissions.
 - **handler** - The fully qualifed method name (for example, example.Handler::handleRequest).

-**Note**: The **CreateFunction** and **LambdaScenario** tests requires a ZIP or JAR that represents the code of the Lambda function.
-If you do not have a ZIP or JAR, please refer to the following document:
+**Note**: The **CreateFunction** and **LambdaScenario** tests requires a .zip or .jar file that represents the code of the Lambda function.
+If you do not have a .zip or .jar file, please refer to the following document:

  https://github.com/aws-doc-sdk-examples/tree/master/javav2/usecases/creating_workflows_stepfunctions